 If you follow me on Twitter or have read my goals for this year, you may know that I am going sugar free for the whole of January.
 It’s something I’ve dabbled with before.
 A month before one of my birthdays I decided to give up sugar purely because it’s in everything bad that I was eating and I wanted to shape up a bit for my birthday.
 This time around, it’s a bit deeper than that.

 Type 2 diabetes is in my family and because of that I have been conscious of my weight and my sweet tooth.
 Not that I’m saying sugar and weight gain are direct causes of diabetes, but they can play a part.
 I decided in December that I’d experiment with giving up sugar after seeing someone on my Instagram feed had bought Sarah Wilson’s I Quit Sugar book.
-I looked into Sarah’s story and her 8-week quitting program and decided to buy her e-book and e-cookbook with the aim of quitting in January.
-Then Amanda Hamilton tweeted about #sugarfreejan and has been offering useful tips on sugar via her Twitter and Facebook.
+I looked into Sarah’s story and her 8-week quitting program and decided to buy her I Quit Sugar and I Quit Sugar for Life books, with the aim of quitting in January.
+Then Amanda Hamilton tweeted about #sugarfreejan and has been offering useful tips on sugar via her Twitter.

 How much sugar was I eating before?

 When I was at School I’d have several cups of tea a day with 2.5tsp of sugar in each cup.
 I’d add sugar to my porridge or weetabix and jam on toast was my weakness.
 Oh, not forgetting the Go Ahead Crispy Fruit Slices I ate everyday at lunch- each bar has 1tsp of sugar in it and there are 3 bars in a pack!
 Then Uni came and supernoodles, greasy pizza and alcohol played a part of my diet and social life.
 I cleaned up my act towards the end and started reading more and more about healthy eating.